2 Guests

 For more experienced skiers, Red 7 near the Galzig lift is a particular highlight.
 Rendl and Gamped is also brilliant as it’s fairly quiet and contains a mix of terrain – we’re fans of Rendl’s Red 1 and Gampen’s Red 21 – both of which lead to St. Anton.

 While piste 37 is classified red, it’s still great for experts as it’s quite steep and has fantastic snow.
 There are several excellent black runs including number 2 near Galzig where you can show off your short turns.
-Experts have over 180km to discover off-piste with great bowls and chutes around Stuben and Rendl and some world famous powder around St Anton.
-For something closer to St. Christoph, check out Maienvarsen.
-Book a guide and head to the top of the Valluga mountain if you’d like a challenge – you’d regret not trying it!

 Freestylers can check out the fantastic STANTON snow park that includes rails, boxes and jumps of up to 10m!
 The Rendl funpark provides even more challenges for confident freestylers.

-St Christoph Apres Ski
+St Christoph Restaurants

-Most of any après-ski in St. Christoph revolves around the Arlberg Hospiz Hotel.
-It has a number of restaurants including the Sun Terrace, Tyrolean Restaurant and the Hospiz Alm Chalet.
+St Christoph has a number of restaurants including the Sun Terrace, Tyrolean Restaurant and the Hospiz Alm Chalet.
 This really is fine dining – the Hospiz Alm has been awarded two toques – a prestigious Austrian food accolade.
 Dishes at all the restaurants are normally traditional and intriguing and menus include food like duck, guinea fowl and beef broth soups.
 You can certainly expect a memorable meal and evening – small touches like the Hospiz Alm having a slide to take you to the bathroom make sure of that!
 The hotel also has some the Brotherhood and Hospiz Alm wine cellars that are well worth a visit.

-Nearby St. Anton is the place to be if you want to sample some serious après.
-It’s home to some of the best après bars in the world including the legendary Mooserwirt and Krazy Kangaruh.
 For the more sporty among you, St. Anton has activities that range from ice skating to horse rides.
 It’s also home to the ‘Arl.rock’ Sports Centre - with everything you’d want from tennis courts to a bowling alley but best of all a rock climbing area.
 You’ll find climbing walls both inside and outside suits all abilities from beginners to experts who will love the ‘dot above the I’ wall which becomes an ice wall in winter!

-Best time to ski St Christoph
+Best Time to Visit St Christoph

 This is one of the highest resorts in the Alps at 1800m and in previous years has seen fantastic snowfall which is a good start if you’re looking for somewhere with great conditions.
 Over half of the routes in Arlberg have snow-making facilities to top up the conditions throughout the season.
 Shuttle buses run to Lech and Zurs which are known for having brilliant snow so you should be able to access plenty of good quality terrain if things aren’t looking too good at base towards the end of the season.